-Here are the angel groups, networks and syndicates that have invested most in London startups across 2016 / 2017
+Here are the angel groups, networks and syndicates that have invested most in London startups across the last two years

 Typically invest between £60k and £4m and focus on bringing proven products and themes to market.

 Angel Investment Network

 Investment ranges between £10k and £10m from over 200,000 registered investors.

 Investments typically range between £100k – £600k.
 The fund provides pitching and ‘SpeedFunding’ events as part of its Angel Club package, which includes pitch coaching, a half hour pitch at a Club event, and the opportunity to meet the angel network.

 Angels in MedCity

 Typically invests in the healthcare, medical technology and life sciences sectors with an average ticket size of £300k

 The network of 50+ investors typically invests between £50k and £500k although it may well commit further funds over several rounds.

 Typically invests between £50k and £500k as part of a larger funding round.
 CCG provides investment for technology development and for the commercialisation of intellectual property.